 There are four types of MOBI Working Group Standards:

 MOBI Business White Papers are high-level business reviews that discuss issues and propose solutions to the most pressing transportation challenges.
 WPs explore solutions with consideration to ecosystem stakeholders, new strategies, solutions, and policies.
 Intended Audience: C-suite and senior management

 MOBI Use Cases and Business Requirements documents describe pain points, stakeholder responsibilities, and high-level business requirements for solutions.
 UCs describe workflow for a particular use and business requirements are technology agnostic.
 UCs provide high-level requirements that potential solutions must meet in order to resolve stakeholder needs.
 UCs also detail workflows for particular applications and are technology-agnostic.

 MOBI Technical Specifications define recommended minimum interfaces between systems/modules and data specification exchanged in the process leading up to a reference implementation.
 This process allows independently developed systems to be interoperable.

 MOBI Reference Implementation Architectures prescribe and recommend a solution architecture that stakeholders can refer to when they deploy solutions.
 RIs ensure that the stakeholder requirements described in TS and UC are met.
 RIs are vendor agnostic.
 Intended Audience: Solutions architects and developers

-Full access to WP and UC and partial access to TS and RI are below.
-Full access to TS and RI documents are reserved for MOBI members.
-If you are interested in becoming a member, please contact Matt Shi (firstname.lastname@example.org) or fill out our Membership Inquiry Form.
+Full access to White Papers and Use Cases and partial access to Technical Specifications and Reference Implementation Architecture is below.
+Full access to Technical Specifications and Reference Implementation Architecture documents is reserved for MOBI members.
+If you are interested in becoming a member, please contact Matt Shi at email@example.com or fill out our Membership Inquiry Form.

 Before reading MOBI Standards, you might find it helpful to view the MOBI Glossary of Terms.
 The Glossary of Terms is a compilation of terms commonly found in MOBI Standards and their definitions.